The other day I had an epiphany: To the average music consumer, a song is

 Why should this be any different?

-Many of us like to celebrate the apparent demise of the big, bad record
+Many of us like to celebrate the apparent demise of the big, bad record companies as a justification for this behavior.
+We like to say that their

 business model is outdated and now they're paying the price.
 Good riddance,